osslate/irc-message/README.md

 # irc-message [![Build Status](https://travis-ci.org/expr/irc-message.png)](https://travis-ci.org/expr/irc-message)
-> A blazing fast parser for IRC messages.
+> A blazing fast parser for [IRC messages](http://tools.ietf.org/html/rfc2812#section-2.3.1).

-## What is it?
+## Why?

-irc-message is a blazing fast parser for [IRC messages](http://tools.ietf.org/html/rfc2812#section-2.3.1).

 irc-message is designed with performance in mind.
 IRC is a real-time protocol.
 As such, it's important IRC data is dealt with and used as quickly as possible.
 As a result:

-- irc-message's parsing method makes no use of regular expressions.
+- irc-message's main parsing method makes no use of regular expressions.
 - irc-message only provides the data it's delegated with handling.
 It parses raw IRC messages similarly to [the specification in RFC1459](http://tools.ietf.org/html/rfc2812#section-2.3.1).
 - There are very little calls to String.split(). irc-message's parser goes through each part of the IRC message, character by character.

-When a Message object is created, it contains the following properties:

-- `tags` - An object with any [IRCv3.2 message tags](http://ircv3.org/specification/message-tags-3.2), if present.
-Tags with no corresponding value are given a value of `true`.
-- `prefix` - A string with the message prefix.
-- `command` - A string with the message command.
-- `params` - An array with the message's parameters.

-If the message is invalid, `null` wil be returned.

-**NOTE:** In 0.x.x, irc-message objects were created by using the `new` keyword and threw an error if parsing failed.
-Starting from 1.x.x, irc-message exports a function that takes the raw line.
-If it is valid, an irc-message object will be returned.
-If not, `null` will be returned.

 ## Installation